 While a pet dog is most often a great benefit, dogs bite.
-The majority of dogs won’t ever attack a human, but data from the CDC shows that over four million people are bitten by dogs in the United States every year.
+Most dogs won't ever attack a human, but data from the CDC shows that over four million people are bitten by dogs in the United States every year.
 The injuries caused by these bites are often not serious.
 However, in severe cases, dog bites can leave people with trauma that drastically changes their life.
 The trauma suffered in dog attacks can mean severe emotional and physical damage.
-When dog bites are especially severe, they can even leave people with fatal trauma.
+When dog bites are especially severe, they can leave people with fatal trauma.

 If you or a family member has been hurt by a pet dog, call our Benicia dog bite attorneys at (707) 564-1900 or (800) 404-5400 for a free case evaluation.National Dog Bite Statistics

 - Around 1,000 dog bite injuries are recorded in emergency rooms daily.

 - About three-quarters of dog bite injuries affect the extremities (hands, arms, legs, and feet).

 - Most people who suffer dog bites are familiar with the attacking dog.